Viking Glory ferry current position

 Ship's dynamic air conditioning and LED lighting systems additionally lower energy consumption.
 This system is controlled by VIKING LINE's booking system and based on in-cabin sensors.
 When the cruise ship departs from homeport, if a stateroom remains empty it automatically sets in a power-saving mode (with minimized air-conditioning/heating).

 The cruise ship's propulsion is diesel-electric and based on ABB Azipods (360-degree azimuthing thrusters mounted in the hull below waterline).
-The hull design and the ABB propulsion lower ship's water-resistance (approx 8%) in comparison to similar-sized vessels fitted with the traditional aft propellers (shaft line propulsion systems).
+The hull design and the ABB propulsion lower the vessel's water-resistance (approx 8%) in comparison to similar-sized vessels fitted with the traditional aft propellers (shaft line propulsion systems).

 - ABB Marine was contracted in November 2018 to provide the Azipod units as part of company's medium-voltage electric powerplant.
 The equipment also includes sensors producing real-time data that can be tracked from land-based facilities operated by both ABB Operations Centers and VIKING LINE.
 The lack of traditional rudders also allows optimized hull hydrodynamics.

-Besides Wartsila, ABB Marine, Deltamarin and Projektia, in the Viking Glory shipbuilding project also partnered Koncept Sweden (architecture and design company), KONE Oy (engineering) and ALMACO Group (cruise cabin manufacturer / room modules production and installation).
+Besides Wartsila, ABB Marine, Deltamarin and Projektia, in the Viking Glory shipbuilding project also partnered Koncept Sweden (architecture and design company), KONE Oy (engineering), Climeon (Heat Power systems), Scenso (joint venture Sance Ltd plus North Sea Offshore Technology/engineering and design/outer decks), ALMACO Group (cruise cabin manufacturer / room modules production and installation), TSI (Total Solution Interiors/custom design and manufacturing-installation of cruise ship interiors), ICF Group (International Contract Furnishings Inc).

 ALMACO was contracted in December 2018 to provide a total of 1121 prefabricated cabins (passenger and crew/staff), also the equipment for the ship's galleys (kitchens, ~800 m2), bars, pantries, provision storage facilities (380 m2, cold rooms, freezers, storage areas), crew areas.
 The deal also included the GEM 2.0 (Galley Energy Management).
 The system generates ~20% energy savings by minimizing the galley's electricity waste.